iRail/The-DataTank/controllers/spectql/README.md

  * Sorting

+NOTE: Hasn't been ported to our AST just yet, but it's coming!

 You can sort a resource by adding a + or - in the selector: http://data.iRail.be/spectql/NMBS/Stations{id,name-,longitude,latitude}:json This will sort descending on name.

 * Limiting

+NOTE: Hasn't been ported to our AST just yet, but it's coming!

 http://data.iRail.be/spectql/NMBS/Stations{id,name-,longitude,latitude}.limit(10):json
 This will only give the 10 first elements